My favorite Fall treat is fresh cider donuts from the cider mill, and it’s even close.

 - Add the liquid mixture into the large bowl with the dry ingredients, and use a silicone spatula (or mixing spoon) to mix it all up until you have a smooth batter.

-- When your donuts come out and are still warm, give them a light spray on each side with cooking spray and roll them (or toss) in your cinnamon sugar mixture until coated.
-You'll have some coating left over, but it's better to make slightly more than not enough.
+- When your donuts come out and are still warm, give them a light butter spray on each side and roll them (or toss) in your cinnamon-sugar mixture until coated.
+I like to "double coat" them and spray them with butter once more.
+See the photos above for a visual representation for why I prefer this method.

 - Enjoy these while fresh & warm for the best result.
-If you're saving these for during the week, reheating them in the microwave for 10 seconds brings them back to that fresh out of the oven taste!
+If you're saving these for during the week, reheating them in the microwave for 10 seconds brings them back to that fresh out of the oven taste (high-protein baked goods tend to get dense as they sit, so the microwave will fix that).

 Nutrition InformationYield 6 Serving Size 1 Donut

-Amount Per Serving Calories 170Total Fat 4gCarbohydrates 21gSugar 4gProtein 12g
+Amount Per Serving Calories 175Total Fat 4gCarbohydrates 22gSugar 5gProtein 12g